Pumpkin Village at the Dallas Arboretum

 Neverland theme at the Pumpkin Village at the Dallas Arboretum

-Also taking place this fall, from September 24th-November 21st, is a special Harvest Tea celebration, with seatings at 11am-2pm.
-A special 3 course afternoon tea is being held in the gorgeous DeGolyer Tea Room, although 26 hour advance reservations are required.
+Another special event they offer this time of year is a Harvest Tea celebration, with seatings at 11am-2pm.
+A special 3 course afternoon tea is held in the gorgeous DeGolyer Tea Room, although 26 hour advance reservations are required.

-There are cute fall photo opportunities throughout the arboretum, making the arboretum a great place for family photos.
+So many cute fall photo opportunities throughout the arboretum, so you are sure to see a lot of families taking photos.
 The theme changes every year, so you can return and create new memories each season!
+Fortunately our visit fell on a weekday so it wasn’t as crowded as we expected.

 Tours of the historic DeGolyer house

 Tours of the luxurious 21,000 square foot home are available daily and last about an hour.
+I recommend it to any history buffs out there.
 This extravagant home has been listed on both the National Register of Historic Places as well as the Texas Register of Historic Places.

-Overall, I highly recommend a visit to the Dallas Arboretum.
+Overall, I highly recommend adding a visit here to your city itinerary.
 Whether you have time for a half day outing or are simply looking for a place to escape the city congestion for an hour or so, the Arboretum lives up to its’ reputation as a refreshing oasis in the middle of a bustling city.
 After just a short stroll around the manicured grounds, you will easily see why locals call this outstanding garden “the crowning jewel of Dallas.”

-The Dallas Arboretum is located at: 8525 Garland Rd, Dallas, TX 75218.
-Hours are 9am-5pm.
-Tickets can be ordered online or via the ticket booth.
-Adult admission is $20, seniors $16, and $12 per child aged 2-12.
+Pricing: Tickets can be ordered online or via the ticket booth.
+Adult admission is $22, child aged 2-12 is $18.
+Add an extra 3 bucks for weekend visits.
 Entrance to the Rory Meyers Children’s Adventure Garden requires an additional small fee.
 Tram rides are free, although first come, first served.

 Parking at the arboretum is $15, although cheaper parking can be found in nearby garages.
 Also, you will receive a discount by booking online.